Frederick-S/Learn-C-The-Hard-Way-Exercise/Ex4/README.md

 # Exercise 4: Introducing Valgrind
 ## Installing Valgrind
-I ran into some errors in this step:
+I ran into some errors when I ran `./configure`:

 1. Linux kernel version is not supported